mqxi/tubedetection_streamlit/README.md

 ## Installation

 - Clone the repository: git clone
-- Change to the repository directory: `cd yolov8-streamlit-detection-tracking`
+- Change to the repository directory: `cd tubedetection_streamlit`
 - Install the requirements: `pip install -r requirements.txt`
 - Use the tube-trained yolov8 model and save it to the `weights` directory in the same project.